 This article provides download links for Blocks as well as the PIXILAB Player software.

-In order to use Blocks on your own computer, you must have a valid license key connected to that computer.
-Blocks will not start unless this hardware key is found.
+In order to use Blocks on your own computer, you must have a valid Blocks license to that computer.
+Blocks will not start unless this hardware or cloud-based license is found.

 How-to guides helping you installing and configuring displays with your Blocks system.
 Blocks can be used with a wide variety of display devices and technologies.